If you have questions about purchasing a license call 1-800-5GO-HUNT.

 ---|---|

-Bream | Bream fishing is slow.
-Try targeting bream with redworms, crickets.
-Try fishing in 8-15 feet of water around docks.
+Bream | Bream fishing is good.
+Try targeting bream with redworms or crickets.
+Try fishing around docks on bottom.
 A good area to catch bream is near Muddy Bayou around deep cover. |

 White Bass | White bass can be caught with crankbaits and spinner baits.
 Try fishing deeper water around piers and open areas out from the piers.
 Fishing near the mouth of Muddy Bayou can be good when there is current. |